 A Royal Palace official said Thursday the palace had not yet received the letter.

 "The king has the right to protect and guarantee the rights and freedoms of the general public, especially voting rights," Sam Rainsy said Thursday.
 "I hope the king will fulfill this duty in conformity with the constitution."

 The three parties specifically complained over the way the National Election Committee conducted the election Sunday.

 NEC Secretary-General Tep Nitha said the election body was prepared to clarify any of its procedures with the Constitutional Council, which has oversight.

 The parties pointed out irregularities from the election.

-in their names when they reached the polls, the parties said.
+People with enough documents to vote found someone had voted in their names when they reached the polls, the parties said.
 Others went to register with an information card, but they could not find their names on voter registries.
 Still others had their names omitted from voter registries without reason, the parties said.